The Healthiest Dishes to Order at a Mexican Restaurant

-No, this isn't the opening scene of the latest Chili's commercial, this is what it's actually like dining at a Mexican restaurant—and it's every dieter's nightmare.
-But dining at a Mexican joint doesn't have to be stressful or overindulgent.
-Most local spots have plenty of healthy Mexican food options that can help you reach your weight loss goals—you just have to know what to ask for.
+There's no excitement quite like the idea of going to a good Mexican restaurant for chips and guac, tacos, and margaritas.
+But dining at a Mexican joint doesn't have to totally derail your diet.
+In fact, most local spots have plenty of healthy Mexican food options that can help you reach your weight loss goals—you just have to know what to ask for.

-To help you get in the know we asked seven diet experts what they order at their favorite Mexican hot spots.
-All of their suggestions are widely available, will leave you satisfied and won't ruin a week's worth of your calorie cutbacks.
-Here, all of their go-to RD-approved appetizers, drink and entrées orders.
+We asked seven nutrition experts to share what they order at their favorite Mexican hot spots.
+All of their suggestions are widely available, will leave you satisfied, and won't ruin a week's worth of healthy eating.

 "For an appetizer or a dish for the table to share, guacamole is a favorite.
 Avocados are packed with heart-healthy and anti-inflammatory nutrients and its fat content can help quell pre-dinner hunger pangs.
 Instead of dipping chips in your guac, ask for some cut vegetables.
 This adds healthy nutrients to your meal while saving calories." — Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition